 How to start podcasting

-Whether you have set your sights on a career in the media or are just passionate about your hobby, follow these eight steps to start your own podcast
+Whether you're looking to start a career in the media or are just passionate about a particular subject, follow these eight steps to get your podcast off the ground

 1. Choose your podcast topic